CommitToTheBit/committothebit.github.io/_posts/2025-08-01-think-fast.md

 published: false
 ---

+Where were we?
+Welcome back to my series on procedurally-generated whodunnits, why I've made them, and how I... well, *'dunnit*.
+This is the follow-up to my inaugural post, where I gave a sketch of the algorithm my game, *Bad Bohemians*, uses to solve (and eventually, set) logic puzzles.
+Now it's time for a programmer to implement the damn thing.
+Don't worry if the maths from last time wasn't completely clear - I'll restate the key points as we go - but I'll be assuming the main terms and ideas are fresh in your mind as we transpose the model from theory to practice.

+Before starting, let's set the stakes. 's old adage about code optimisation goes, " ".
+This blog is about Bad Bohemians' 3%.

+Cards on the table: I am a very lazy programmer.
+I prefer the term pragmatic, sure, .

 In the last post, I set out my overarching motivations for making *Bad Bohemians*, and how I mean to do so.
 In describing how my logic puzzle solver receives and represents information, though, conspicuously absent was an explanation of how it actually, well, *solves*.
 This is, in my opinion, the most important code in the whole damn thing.